microsoft/vscode-docs/api/extension-guides/debugger-extension.md

 - Create a new empty folder `mock test` and open it in VS Code.
 - Create a file `readme.md` and enter several lines of arbitrary text.
-- Switch to the Debug view and press the gear icon.
+- Switch to the Run view and press the gear icon.
 - VS Code will let you select an "environment" in order to create a default launch configuration.
 Pick "Mock Debug".
 - Press the green Start button and then Enter to confirm the suggested file `readme.md`.